5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 - When using Broadcom Wifi/BT Cards, you may need different [combinations of kexts](https://github.com/5T33Z0/OC-Little-Translated/tree/main/10_Kexts_Loading_Sequence_Examples#example-7-broadcom-wifi-and-bluetooth) which need to be controlled via `MinKernel` and `MaxKernel` settings.
 Same applies to Intel Wifi/BT Cards
 - Incremental (or delta) System Updates won't work after applying root patches with OCLP.
 Instead, the whole macOS Installer will be downloaded every time (approx. 12 GB)!
 - Modifying the system with OCLP Requires SIP, Apple Secure Boot and AMFI to be disabled so there are some compromises in terms of security.
+- In my experience, macOS Ventura not suited as a "daily driver" on Ivy Bridge – at least on Laptops.

 ## Preparations
 I assume you already have a working OpenCore configuration for your Ivy Bridge system.
 Otherwise follow Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html) to create one.
 The instructions below are only additional steps required to install and boot macOS Monterey and newer.